-The Friday Film Forum is a faith development opportunity that is both social and spiritual.
+The Third Friday Film Forum is a faith development opportunity that is both social and spiritual.
 Everyone is welcome, including young adults, but parental discretion is advised.
 Movie ratings will be provided for films that have been rated.

 Columbine will continue its Film & Discussion with eleven movies, shown on the 3rd Friday of each month except December.
 Anyone can facilitate, but please contact the series coordinator, Darrell Dodge, for information about opportunities and scheduling.
 The facilitator selects the movie and leads the discussion.
 Optionally, a brief summary of the discussion can be submitted by the facilitator for publication on this page.

 Films will usually start at 6 pm and discussion will begin afterwards, following a short break.
 We will try to end about 9 pm.
 If it is an exceptionally long film, the start time may be adjusted.
 Please check the Columbine UU Calendar for specific monthly film information and start times They will be posted several weeks ahead of time.

 Facilitators: Send movie information and your planned start time to [email protected] to be published on the Columbine Calendar.

 It is super FUN to watch the films together as a group at Columbine.
 However if you cannot make the showing, the movie can be rented and viewed in your own home.
 Then come for the discussion.

 Dinner is not provided, but you are certainly welcome to bring your own.
 For the discussion bring your own drinks and an optional snack to share.

 Anyone needing child care please contact the facilitator one week or more before the event.